soarsmu/Curiosity_in_Adversarial_Policy/MuJoCo/README.md

 Playing the adversarial agent with a masked victim agent:

-## Visualizing the winning and non-loss rate of the adversarial agents/retrained victim agents:
+## Visualizing the winning rate of the adversarial agents/retrained victim agents:

 To visualize the winning and non-loss rate of the adversarial agents, please open the tensorboard logs saved into the folder `../agent-zoo/` and execute `tensorboard --logdir=<tensorboard file>`.
 This repository presents examples of tensorboard logs in the folder `tensorboard_records`.
 We list a part of them as follows:
 ![images](https://github.com/2019ChenGong/Curiosity_in_Adversarial_Policy/blob/main/MuJoCo/tensorboard_records/images/github_images.jpg)